 2. Daytime Activity Promotes Better Sleep at Night

-According to the experts at Kids Wild Ride, fun exercises like bouncing on a trampoline for toddlers helps young children strengthen their muscles – and it beats sedentary activities.
+According to the experts at Kids Wild Ride, fun exercises like bouncing on a trampoline for toddlers help young children strengthen their muscles – and it beats sedentary activities.
 The health benefits of exercise are endless – whichever way your child prefers to have fun and get moving!

 Additionally, according to Healthline, children between the ages of five and twelve should spend no more than two hours per day in front of a screen.
 This includes everything – TV, games, computers, and portable electronics.
-Additionally, Health Direct recommends that children do at least an hour of moderate to vigorous activity on a daily basis.
+Health Direct recommends that children do at least an hour of moderate to vigorous activity on a daily basis.
 The activity doesn’t have to happen all at once – four 15-minute sessions or two 30-minute sessions are just as good as a full hour of activity.

 Not only will your child be far healthier when they move each day, but they’ll also sleep better too.
 For some unique and fun ideas to get your kids moving, check out some great tips.

 3. Some Bedtime Snacks Promote Better Sleep